The Meadows School

 The Meadows School is a non-profit, coeducational, nonsectarian, independent college preparatory day school located in the Summerlin area of Las Vegas, Nevada.
-The campus serves just under 900 students in grades pre-k through 12 spread among four divisions – Beginning School (Pre-K), Lower School (Grades K-5), Middle School (Grades 6-8), and Upper School (Grades 9-12).
+The campus serves just over 950 students in preschool through grade twelve spread among four divisions – Beginning School (Preschool), Lower School (Grades K-5), Middle School (Grades 6-8), and Upper School (Grades 9-12).

-For the 2019-20 school year, The Meadows has an estimated enrollment of 864 students and a teaching staff of 97 faculty, with an average student to faculty ratio of 11:1.
-Class sizes are limited to 18 students in the Beginning and Upper Schools and 20 students in the Lower and Middle Schools.
+The Meadows has an estimated enrollment of 950 students and over 150 faculty and staff, with an average student-to-faculty ratio of 11:1.
+On average, the Beginning School enrolls 90-100 students, the Lower School enrolls 60 students per grade level, and the Middle and Upper Schools enroll 65-80 students per grade level.

-The Upper School offers students 21 AP courses and in 2019 had 31 National AP Scholars or AP Scholars with Distinction.
+The Upper School offers students 24 AP courses and additional AT (Advanced Topics) classes.
 In 2016, The Washington Post named The Meadows School the #2 most challenging high school in Nevada, and the #97 most challenging private high school in the country.
+The Meadows School continually ranks #1 on Niche.com as the best private K-12 school and private high school in Nevada.
 Since its first Upper School Commencement in 1991, 100 percent of graduates from The Meadows School have been accepted into four-year colleges or universities.

 History

 Meadows Lane temporary campus

 At the time that The Meadows School opened in 1984, a permanent campus site had not yet been found.
-In lieu of a permanent location, Goodman raised $300,000 and purchased 5,000 square feet of temporary modular buildings that were set up on a parking lot behind a car dealership.
+In lieu of a permanent location, Carolyn Goodman raised $300,000 and purchased 5,000 square feet of temporary modular buildings that were set up on a parking lot behind a car dealership.
 The lot was loaned to the School by Board Member Fletcher Jones, Jr. and was located, coincidentally, on Meadows Lane in northern Las Vegas.
 These buildings served as the School’s classrooms until the permanent campus was opened four years later.